-- Being able to easily move between the sailboat and the Zodiac[®].
-This involves climbing up or down a 5' vertical ladder without assistance. - Shooting your camera from within a Zodiac[®].
-This involves multiple tasks, including shooting your camera while sitting on the pontoon of the Zodiac[®] or, at times, while sitting on the floor of the Zodiac[®].
-In some cases you may find that the most convenient way to shoot will be while kneeling (on your knees) on the bottom of the Zodiac[®].
-This is the reason knee pads are included as optional items on the gear list.
-Note that neither tripods nor monopods can be used within the Zodiac[®].
-The obvious consequence is that you must be able to handhold the camera/lens system (and for extended periods of time) that you will be bringing and using on this photo tour.
+- Being able to easily move between the sailboat and the Zodiac®.
+This involves climbing up or down a 5' vertical ladder without assistance. - Shooting your camera from within a Zodiac®.
+This involves multiple tasks, including shooting your camera while sitting on the pontoon of the Zodiac® and while sitting on the floor of the Zodiac®.
+In some cases you may find that the most convenient way to shoot will be while kneeling (on your knees) on the bottom of the Zodiac®.
+This is the reason knee pads are included as optional items on the trip's gear list.
+Note that neither tripods nor monopods can be used within the Zodiac®.
+The consequence is that you must be able to hand-hold the camera/lens system that you will be bringing and using on this photo tour.